Goldman profit slammed by souring WeWork, Uber bets

 Expectations from most brokerages tracking the investment bank were generally muted as macroeconomic conditions have been weighing on investor sentiment.

-Goldman’s main rival Morgan Stanley is expected to report quarterly results on Thursday.
+Goldman’s main rival Morgan Stanley (MS.N) is expected to report quarterly results on Thursday.

 Reporting by Anirban Sen in Bangalore and Elizabeth Dilts in New York; Editing by Sweta Singh and Saumyadeb Chakrabarty